Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 If you revert to this solution know that this water needs to be remineralized before adding it to the aquarium.

-A phosphate-free remineralizer I found, that does wonders is Seachem Equilibrium.
+Anyhow, a phosphate-free remineralizer I found, that does wonders is Seachem Equilibrium.

-However, if your aquarium water tests read high PO4 and the tap water shows values below 0.25 ppm (which is considered safe) there are a few ways to lower it by eliminating the causes.
+If your aquarium water tests read high PO4 and the tap water shows values below 0.25 ppm (which is considered safe) there are a few ways to lower it by eliminating the causes.

 To lower phosphate levels in an aquarium you can:

-- Replace current food – PO4 is used in the making of flake foods, but there are ones containing less phosphate.
+- Replace current fish food – PO4 is used in the making of flake foods, but there are ones containing less phosphate.
 Elos is a brand that comes to mind as I know for sure that they make efforts in adding as little phosphate as possible.

 - Feed your fish sparingly – uneaten food will eventually release phosphate and encourage black algae growth.
 Dosing meal portions is vital and you should take the number and type of fish you have into account.